akeneo/pim-docs/cookbook/setup_data/customize_installer.rst

 Load individual fixture files
 -----------------------------

-Fixture files can be loaded individually by using the ``pim:installer:load-fixtures`` command :
+Fixture files can be loaded individually by using the ``pim:installer:load-fixtures`` command:

 .. code-block:: bash